Rahix/avr-device/examples/atmega328p/README.md

 register writes without relying on a Hardware Abstraction Layer.
 If you want to use a HAL, you can use [`avr-hal`], which uses `avr-device` under the hood.

+Also note that to use this directory as a template for new crates, `Cargo.toml.example` must be renamed to `Cargo.toml`.
+The `.example` is there because examples of a crate shouldn't be crates themselves.
+You may also need files from the crate root, namely `.cargo/config.toml`, and a nightly toolchain, since the AVR target and the `-Zbuild-std=core` flag are unstable.

 [`avr-hal`]: https://github.com/Rahix/avr-hal

 ## Demonstrated Features